theory/justatheory/content/post/past/web/markup/markdown-table-rfc.md

 than PostgreSQL's representation of the same column.
 And second, as a symptom of that problem, nothing special is done with the wrapped lines.
 The newlines are simply output like any other character, with no attempt to line up the column.
-This has the side effect of orphaning the price for the “dojiggger” after the last line of the continuing description.
+This has the side effect of orphaning the price for the “dojigger” after the last line of the continuing description.
 So its alignment is shot, too.

 To be fair, PostgreSQL's display featured almost exactly the same handling of